New growing techniques

 One of the most important problems in the fruit growing sector has been the cold storage of some varieties of pear and apple susceptible to superficial scalding problems.
 The main consequence of the scalding is the deterioration of the appearance and the market value of the fruit, reason why the fruit only happens to be considered apt to be used in industrial processes.

-For this reason, a collaboration with a large company of the fruit sector (COOPERATIVA DE SANT DOMENECH) and one of the main companies of organic product production and without residues by the control of diseases (ALTINCO), accompanied by the IRTA and the DBA (University of Lleida), in order to study a joint strategy in the field and in postharvest to improve the parameters that can influence poaching, with the use of natural products.
+For this reason, a collaboration with a large company of the fruit sector (SDAD.
+COOPERATIVA SANT DOMENEC) and one of the main companies of organic product production and without residues by the control of diseases (ALTINCO), accompanied by the IRTA and the DBA (University of Lleida), in order to study a joint strategy in the field and in postharvest to improve the parameters that can influence poaching, with the use of natural products.

 The objective of the project is to evaluate different conditions of management in the field and post-harvest, with natural products, in order to reduce the incidence of problems associated with cold storage such as surface scalding.